Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation: Approximating from simulation data

 where $\var{\oMSDi}$ are the time-dependent variances of the observed MSD, and $\nind{i}$ is the total number of non-overlapping observed squared-displacements for time-interval $i$.
 We estimate the variances $\var{\oMSDi}$ using the standard result that the variance of the mean of a sample scales inversely with the number of independent constituent observations.
-Specifically, we compute an estimated variance $\varest{\oMSDi}$ by rescaling the observed variance of the squared displacement for time interval $i$ by the number of non-overlapping contributing time windows, $\nind{i}$;
+Specifically, we compute an estimated variance $\varest{\oMSDi}$ by rescaling the observed variance of the squared displacement for time interval $i$ by the number of numerically-independent contributing sub-trajectories, $\nind{i}$, which is given by the number of mutually non-overlapping time windows of length $i$ multiplied by the number of mobile particles, summed over all simulations used to compute the MSD;

+By rescaling by the number of numerically-independent contributing sub-trajectories, rather than by the total number of observed squared displacements for time window $i$, we account for correlations between the squared displacements of each particle computed from overlapping time windows (further details are provided in the SI).

-The estimated variance $\varest{\oMSD}$ can be calculated from a single simulation trajectory, and provides an accurate estimate of the true variance $\var{\oMSD}$.
+The estimated variance $\varest{\oMSD}$ can be calculated from a single simulation trajectory, and provides an accurate estimate of the true variance $\var{\oMSD}$~\footnote{A common approach to estimating the variance of the mean of time-correlated data with unknown correlation time is the renormalization group blocking method of Flyvberg and Peterson~\cite{FlyvbjergAndPetersen_JChemPhys1989,Frenkel2023-ah}.
+In the SI, we compare this blocking method to our direct rescaling method (\cref{equ:varestMSD}) for estimating $\var{\oMSDi}$ from a set of random-walk trajectories.
+For our example data, direct rescaling performs better (gives more accurate estimates of $\var{\oMSDi}$).}.
 To demonstrate this, we performed \num{4096} independent simulations of \num{128} particles undergoing a three-dimensional cubic-lattice random walk of \num{128} steps per particle.
-Using data from all \num{4096} simulations, we first compute the true simulation MSD and its variance (Fig.~\ref{fig:msd}a).
-We also compute the MSD and estimated variance using data from a single simulation trajectory (Fig.~\ref{fig:msd}b), using the scheme described above.
-A quantitative comparison between the true MSD variance and the single-trajectory estimated MSD variance is made in Fig.~\ref{fig:msd}c: the close numerical agreement confirms that Eqn~\ref{equ:varestMSD} can be used to estimate $\var{\oMSD}$, which can then be used to parameterise the model covariance matrix $\mathbf{\Sigma^\prime}$ via Eqn.~\ref{equ:cvv}.
+Using data from all \num{4096} simulations, we first compute the true simulation MSD and its variance (\cref{fig:msd}a).
+We also compute the MSD and estimated variance using data from a single simulation trajectory (\cref{fig:msd}b), using the scheme described above.
+A quantitative comparison between the true MSD variance and the single-trajectory estimated MSD variance is made in \cref{fig:msd}c: the close numerical agreement confirms that \cref{equ:varestMSD} can be used to estimate $\var{\oMSD}$, which can then be used to parameterise the model covariance matrix $\mathbf{\Sigma^\prime}$ via \cref{equ:cvv}.